-The education level of Ogden citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.78% of adults 25 and older in Ogden have a college degree.
+The percentage of adults in Ogden who are college-educated is close to the national average for all communities of 21.84%: 20.78% of the adults in Ogden have a bachelor's degree or advanced degree.

 The per capita income in Ogden in 2018 was $24,813, which is middle income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,252 for a family of four.
 However, Ogden contains both very wealthy and poor people as well.